Hinge-Loss Markov Random Fields and Probabilistic Soft Logic: Weight Learning

-We train HL-MRFs and discrete MRFs with all three learning methods: maximum likelihood estimation (MLE), maximum pseudolikelihood estimation(MPLE), and large-margin estimation (LME).
+We train HL-MRFs and discrete MRFs with all three learning methods: structured perceptron (SP), maximum pseudolikelihood estimation(MPLE), and large-margin estimation (LME).
 When appropriate, we evaluate statistical significance using a paired t-test with rejection threshold 0.01.
 We describe the HL-MRFs used for our experiments using the PSL rules that define them.
 To investigate the differences between linear and squared potentials we use both in our experiments.
 HL-MRF-L refers to a model with all linear potentials and HL-MRF-Q to one with all squared potentials.
-When training with MLE and MPLE, we use 100 steps of voted perceptron and a step size of 1.0 (unless otherwise noted), and for LME we set $C=0.1$.
+When training with SP and MPLE, we use 100 gradient steps and a step size of 1.0 (unless otherwise noted), and we average the iterates as in voted perceptron.
+For LME, we set $C=0.1$.
 We experimented with various settings, but the scores of HL-MRFs and discrete MRFs were not sensitive to changes.